• Skip to primary navigation

 2. Season with celery seed, salt, and pepper.

-adding in vegetables to a bowl and seasoning them
+Adding vegetables to a bowl of coleslaw

 1. Pour in the dressing.

-2. Toss using some tongs.
+2. Toss using some tongs and serve.

-adding in dressing to a bowl of vegetables
+adding dressing to a bowl of coleslaw

-Serve It With These BBQ Recipes
+Serve It with These BBQ Recipes

 Video